louketo/louketo-proxy/README.md

 #### **- Custom Claims**

-You can inject additional claims from the access token into the authentication token via the --add-claims or config array.
-For example, the token from Keycloak provider might include the following claims.
+You can inject additional claims from the access token into the authentication token via the --add-claims option.
+For example, a token from Keycloak provider might include the following claims.

 ```YAML
 "resource_access": {},